Kampfkarren/selene/docs/src/lints/roblox_suspicious_udim2_new.md

 ## Why this is bad
 Passing in an incorrect number of arguments can indicate that the user meant to use `UDim2.fromScale` or `UDim2.fromOffset`.
-Even if the user really only needed to pass in a fewer number of arguments to `UDim2.new`, this lowers readability as it calls into question whether it's a bug or if the user truly meant it to use `UDim2.new`.
+Even if the user really only needed to pass in a fewer number of arguments to `UDim2.new`, this lowers readability as it calls into question whether it's a bug or if the user truly meant to use `UDim2.new`.

 ## Example
 ```lua